jihuaxlab/OLED-MAMA/README.md

 ```

 ---
+## Downstream Machine Learning
+The MLs/ folder contains six curated OLED material property datasets (TADF molecules) used in our paper.
+You can use these datasets directly or generate your own from extracted data.
+This script MLs/create_dataset_mol_get_properties_xx.py parses the molecule‑property JSONs and compiles them into a clean CSV ready for ML models.
+---
 ## 📚 Citation

 If you use OLED-MAMA or our results in your research, please cite our paper (to be added).